parse-community/docs/_includes/rest/sessions.md

 `Session` objects can only be accessed by the user specified in the user field.
 All `Session` objects have an ACL that is read and write by that user only.
 You cannot change this ACL.
 This means querying for sessions will only return objects that match the current logged-in user.

-When you log in a user via `/parse/login`, Parse will automatically create a new unrestricted `Session` object in the Parse Cloud.
+When you log in a user via `<span class="custom-parse-server-mount">/parse/</span>login`, Parse will automatically create a new unrestricted `Session` object in the Parse Cloud.
 Same for signups and Facebook/Twitter logins.

-Session objects manually created from `POST /parse/sessions` are always restricted.
+Session objects manually created from `POST <span class="custom-parse-server-mount">/parse/</span>sessions` are always restricted.
 You cannot manually create an unrestricted sessions using the object creation API.

 Restricted sessions are prohibited from creating, modifying, or deleting any data in the `User`, `Session`, and `Role` classes.
 Restricted session also cannot read unrestricted sessions.
 Restricted Sessions are useful for "Parse for IoT" devices (e.g Arduino or Embedded C) that may run in a less-trusted physical environment than mobile apps.
 However, please keep in mind that restricted sessions can still read data on `User`, `Session`, and `Role` classes, and can read/write data in any other class just like a normal session.
 So it is still important for IoT devices to be in a safe physical environment and ideally use encrypted storage to store the session token.